YulongNiu/OldOctopressBlog/source/whoami/index.markdown

 footer: true
 ---

-In this blog site, I am a bioinformatic nerd with particularly interests in:
+In this blog site, I am a bioinformatic nerd with particular interests in:

 * computational genome anlaysis